Optimal Planning for Enhancing the Resilience of Modern Distribution Systems Against Cyberattacks: Security Evaluation Framework

 The integration of DG units is proposed as a resilience strategy to counter voltage instability induced by cyberattacks.
 Strategically placed DGs can locally support voltage, reduce losses, and improve system stability.

-The DG placement and sizing problem is formulated as a multi-objective optimization problem, minimizing voltage deviation and system losses:

-where \(V_i\) is the voltage at each bus, \(V_{\text{ref}}\) is the reference voltage, \(P_{\text{loss}}(i)\) represents real power losses, and \(Q_{\text{loss}}(i)\) represents reactive power losses.
+The DG placement and sizing problem is formulated as a multi-objective optimization problem, minimizing voltage deviation and system losses: \cite{ieee_eq} where \(V_i\) is the voltage at each bus, \(V_{\text{ref}}\) is the reference voltage, \(P_{\text{loss}}(i)\) represents real power losses, and \(Q_{\text{loss}}(i)\) represents reactive power losses.
 The weighting coefficients \(\alpha\) and \(\beta\) are used to balance voltage regulation with power loss minimization.
 The constraints on the DG placement are given by:

 where \(P_{\text{DG},i}\) represents the power generated by DG at node \(i\), and \(P_{\text{DG}, \min} = 100 \, \text{kW}\), \(P_{\text{DG}, \max} = 5000 \, \text{kW}\).
 DGs can be assumed to operate at unity power factor.
 The goal is to enhance both operational efficiency and cyber-resilience.